 Oh, Jesus Christ!
-How Bright and Fair sing to the tune of hymn 395 in Lutheran Service Book
+How Bright and Fair

+sing to the tune of hymn 343 in The Lutheran Hymnal or 395 in Lutheran Service Book

 Oh, Jesus Christ!
 How bright and fair The marriage of Your children where Your blessings rich attend them!
 What gracious gifts You here bestow, What streams from Heaven ever flow In blessings which You send them, Grant, they True stay To You ever Lord!
 Leave never These two, vowing, With one heart before You bowing.